transientlunatic/gravpy/docs/example.rst

 Let's have a look at this and the event on a plot.
 ::
-  import matplotlib.pyplot as plt import grasshopper.interferometers as ifo import grasshopper.sources as sources import astropy.units as u o1_aligo = ifo.AdvancedLIGO(configuration='O1')
+  import matplotlib.pyplot as plt import gravpy.interferometers as ifo import gravpy.sources as sources import astropy.units as u o1_aligo = ifo.AdvancedLIGO(configuration='O1')
   cbc = sources.CBC(frequencies=np.logspace(-4, 5, 1000) * u.hertz,